 | Premium | Every 3 seconds | $49.95 | $1,228.75 |

 The device itself is one of the cheapest GPS trackers you can buy at $29.95.
 The real cost is the subscription.
 Over two years on the Basic plan, you're spending about $509 total.
-Compare that to the best GPS trackers without monthly fees if subscription costs concern you.
+Compare that to the best GPS trackers without monthly fees, or start with the broader no-monthly-fee GPS tracker guide if subscription costs concern you.

 All plans are month-to-month with no contract.
 You can switch tiers or cancel anytime.
 LandAirSea's pricing page also shows discounted annual prepaid options.